 - Download our Guangzhou Schools Guide

-One of the most cosmopolitan and prosperous cities in China, public transport in Guangzhou has had to adapt to the city and its population’s constant expansion.
-As a result, the public transport system is comprehensive, and expats should find getting around in Guangzhou to be easy and relatively trouble-free.
+One of the most cosmopolitan and prosperous cities in China, Guangzhou has had to adapt its transport networks to its population’s constant expansion.
+As a result, the public transport system is comprehensive, and expats should find getting around in Guangzhou to be easy and relatively trouble free.

 Public transport in Guangzhou

 Guangzhou has an established public transport system consisting of the subway, buses and trains.

 Expats planning on using public transport in Guangzhou regularly should acquire a Yang Cheng Tong Card, which is a multi-purpose transit card that allows commuters to easily and conveniently transfer between different modes of transport, including buses and the subway.
 It is also accepted as payment at certain convenience stores.

 While the cost of living in Guangzhou is relatively high, expats interested in discounts will be happy with those offered on public transit with the Yang Cheng Tong card.
 Discounts are available depending on the number of trips taken as well as for students and senior citizens.
 People with major disabilities and seniors aged 65 years and older can travel for free.

 Catching the bus is the cheapest method of getting around in Guangzhou.
 Passengers can pay with a transit card or with the exact fare, although expats would need to know where they are going as few drivers can speak English, and signs at bus stops are usually in Chinese.

 The Guangzhou Bus Rapid Transit (GBRT) system follows routes along isolated lanes as well as normal roads.
 The GBRT network is often faster than normal buses and is useful for getting to inner-city areas and suburbs not serviced by the subway.